ethyca/fidesops/docs/fidesops/docs/guides/database_connectors.md

 * `access` sets the connection's permissions, one of "read" (Fidesops may only read from your database) or "write" (Fidesops can read from and write to your database).

+* `description` is an extra field to add further details about your connection.

 While the ConnectionConfig object contains meta information about the database, you'll notice that it doesn't actually identify the database itself.
 We'll get to that when we set the ConnectionConfig's "secrets".